projx/panos-elk/README.md

 ## Major thanks

 These configs are heavily based upon articles from https://www.anderikistan.com/, cheers for the great articles.
 Unfortunately they were a little over engineered for my needs and I had problems using them with ELK 5.x and PanOS v8.x.

+## Finally
+If you find any issues or make enhancements please let me know.
+I don't have time to offer technical support or answer questions.
+So, if you have issues using this, then please ask on the Elastic.co forums..

+## Legal bit
+You can freely copy and butcher this as you like, I claim no rights on this.
+I offer no gaurantee this works.
+By downloading this, you acknowledge and accept full liability for any damage or mental anguish usage may cause.